 Effects of COVID-19 Pandemic on County Employment and Wages News Release and Data

 The Quarterly Census of Employment and Wages (QCEW) publishes data on establishment counts, monthly employment, and total quarterly wages each quarter.
-The QCEW totals for the first quarter 2020, published on August 19, 2020, in the County Employment and Wages news release, were the first to reflect possible impacts from COVID-19.
+If you have questions, contact the QCEW staff.

 - How are people who are absent from their jobs counted by QCEW?
 Workers who are paid by their employer for all or any part of the pay period including the 12th of the month are counted as employed in the QCEW, even if they were not actually at their jobs.
 Workers who are temporarily or permanently absent from their jobs, but are not being paid, are not counted as employed even if they are continuing to receive benefits.

 - Was data collection for QCEW affected by COVID-19?
 The impact of the COVID-19 pandemic on QCEW data collection may be affected by the availability of state unemployment insurance (UI) staff, state labor market information (LMI) staff, BLS data collection staff, and business respondents.
 Most QCEW data come from state LMI departments processing data from their UI tax extracts.
 QCEW also collects Multiple Worksite Report (MWR) data electronically through the MWR website and the Electronic Data Interchange center.
 QCEW manages a print contract to collect MWR data for most states.
 The remaining states (Hawaii, Mississippi, New Jersey, New Mexico, North Carolina, Rhode Island, Virginia, and West Virginia) print and mail forms directly.
 QCEW anticipated that respondent availability to receive printed solicitations could be affected by increased telework and fewer respondents in offices where mail was sent.
 We offered respondents increased electronic reporting options, working with our contractor to scan as much data as possible electronically, and researching other options to increase web reporting.
 QCEW depends on the availability of data provided by each business to the state UI system, and on data provided by businesses directly to BLS.